ProgressiveJSON/spec/client/client-design.md

   * Replacing an object or array with another type

 * **Arrays must be appended**
   Arrays grow over time; their content may arrive in separate fragments, but the same array should never be redefined.
-The server must emit array elements in the correct order: the builder only appends and does not sort or deduplicate.
+The server must emit array elements in the correct order: the builder only appends and does not sort or deduplicate.\
+  Example:
+  - Fragment 1: `{ "comments": ["Hello there!", "How are you?"] }`
+  - Fragment 2: `{ "comments": ["Fine thanks!"] }`
+  - Result: `{ "comments": ["Hello there!", "How are you?", "Fine thanks!"] }`

 ## Design Goals